 How I Set Up an Abandoned Cart Series With FREE Automation Tools From MailChimp

 Recently I accepted the opportunity to write a sponsored blog post about my experience with e-commerce automation tools.
-The client is MailChimp, the marketing automation platform and email marketing service – you know, the one with the chimp mascot!
-So of course I jumped at this unique chance because first, I love MailChimp and have used the platform with my clients for years, and second, I knew this gig would kick my butt into high gear in terms of finally setting up my own services for KnitHacker, the fiber arts community I founded in 2008.
+The client is MailChimp , the marketing automation platform and email marketing service – you know, the one with the chimp mascot!
+So of course I jumped at this unique chance because first, I love MailChimp and have used the platform with my clients for years.
+What I love about this platform in particular is that it becomes a favourite solution for smaller businesses when it comes to email marketing.
+It allows them to be able to grow their business.
+Email and social media marketing are one of the two popular go tos if you are looking to grow your business.
+Even better is that it does so through automation making it easier for you to handle.
+Secondly, I knew this gig would kick my butt into high gear in terms of finally setting up my own services for KnitHacker, the fiber arts community I founded in 2008.
 My hobby is knitting, but my professional background is in marketing, and as such I’ve been using email marketing tools in one way or another for over 15 years … but, as the saying goes, the cobbler’s children have no shoes … well, all that changes today folks!

 The first thing I did was research MailChimp’s different e-commerce options to learn about what the platform offers in terms of automation.
 Automation is great because it lets you send messages and communications with your customers in a way that doesn’t need to be micro-managed, it literally runs itself once you finish the initial set-up.
 Some examples of automation include, a welcome note when someone subscribes to your mailing list (which can instill a lasting sense of trust); or a simple reminder when a customer forgets to purchase a product in their shopping cart.
 An abandoned cart series can often recoup revenue that may have otherwise been lost.